open-policy-agent/opa/site/examples/docker-authorization/index.md

 The output should be:

 ```
-Error response from daemon: authorization denied by plugin docker-authz-plugin: request rejected by administrative policy
+Error response from daemon: authorization denied by plugin opa-docker-authz: request rejected by administrative policy
 ```

 To learn more about how rules define the content of documents, see: [How Does OPA Work?](/documentation/how-does-opa-work/)